the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 // 'Robin'
 ~~~~~~~

 This leads me to the next topic of **assigning and re-assigning a value to a variable**.
-The last code snippet has shown you, how to **assign a variable** when there hasn't been a value defined before.
+The last code snippet has shown you how to **assign a variable** when there hasn't been a value defined before.
 However, when the variable already has a value, **re-assigning a variable** to a new value is possible too:

 {title="index.js",lang="javascript"}
 ~~~~~~~